 Shopping in Seoul

-Whether on the lookout for budget buys or designer labels, there are many shopping districts in Seoul.
+When it comes to shopping in Seoul, there are plenty of options for any budget.
 Areas such as Myeong-dong and Dongdaemun house large assortments of international brands and reasonably priced boutiques.
-The more upmarket Gangnam District and Apgujeong have huge department stores and a number of restaurants.
+The more upmarket Gangnam District and Apgujeong have huge department stores and several restaurants.

 Another area with notable shopping options is Itaewon.
-Popular with US servicemen stationed in South Korea, the area boasts a variety of shops, restaurants, tailors and designer products largely aimed at a Western market.
+The area is packed with a variety of shops, restaurants, tailors, and designer products, which are largely aimed at the Western market.
+Itaewon is also home to other shops that provide Western favourites, as well as some English-language bookshops.

 Nightlife and entertainment in Seoul